How we are helping

 Objective 3: An inclusive society through effective governance

 We will work with Indonesia to ensure that the poor and marginalized in society benefit from economic growth.
 We will help develop better quality economic and social protection policies based on research and analysis.
 We will continue to pursue programs for women’s economic and political empowerment, which help women gain jobs and other sources of financial security.
-Marginalised groups will benefit from improved disability access and support; new assistance for strengthening the rule of law; and support for better local service provision.
+Marginalised groups will benefit from improved disability access and support as well as better local service provision.
+Having helped improve citizens’ access to legal services, our law and justice work will shift to support for counter-terrorism and prison and court reforms.

 Investments for an inclusive society through effective governance